Polish Wedding

 Polish Wedding is a 1998 American comedy-drama film written and directed by Theresa Connelly.
 It was screened at the Sundance Film Festival on January 16, 1998 and Berlin International Film Festival on February 12.
 It was released in the U.S. on July 17.

-It takes place within the Polish American community of Hamtramck, Michigan – the childhood home of director Theresa Connelly – at some time between the 1950s and 1970s.
-Virtually all characters are Polish Americans, though the actors playing them are mostly of other ethnic origins.
+It takes place within the then-Polish American community of Hamtramck, Michigan (the childhood home of director Theresa Connelly) at some time between the 1950s and 1970s.
+The interior of the family's home was shot in a local house on Wyandotte Street in Hamtramck.
+The St. Florian Church was used as a backdrop.
+Virtually all of the characters are Polish Americans, though the actors playing them are mostly of other ethnic origins.
 Kristen Bell appears in an uncredited role, making this her film debut.